marcojakob/code.makery.ch/collections/library/html-css-en-part6.md

 </pre>

 <div class="alert alert-info">
   **Note:** The link to `./` refers to the current directory.
-More info about this can be found in the section about <a class="alert-link" href="/library/html-css/part1#relative-and-absolute-urls">relative and absolute URL's</a>.
+More info about this can be found in the section <a class="alert-link" href="/library/html-css/part1#relative-and-absolute-urls">relative and absolute URLs</a>.
 </div>

 Our navigation should now look as follows:

 ![Navigation with Links](/assets/library/html-css/part6/navigation-links-de.png)

-Verify that the links actually work and lead you to the desired page.
+Verify that the links actually work and that they lead you to the desired page.

 <div class="alert alert-info">
   <p>**Note:** If you open the page as a file directly in the browser (without Bracket's *Live Preview*) the links might not work quite right.
 The reason is that the file system simply displays the folder contents and not automatically opens `index.html`.
 You will have to manually click on `index.html`.</p>
   <p>As soon as you publish the site on a server, the links should work as normal.</p>
 </div>

 At the moment our navigation is simply a series of links.
 Mostly, in HTML, a list of links is used for navigations.
-With an HTML list elements can be grouped together horizontally or vertically which With a list of the navigation elements are either horizontally or vertically grouped together which will simplify it's syling.
+With an HTML list elements can be grouped together horizontally or vertically which will simplify their syling.

 Let's learn how to create HTML lists.

 ## Lists

 There are many situations in which we use lists.
-In HTML, there are three different types of lists, **unordered lists**, **ordered lists**, and **description lists**.
+In HTML, there are three different types of lists: **unordered lists**, **ordered lists**, and **description lists**.
 Description lists are not used often.
 Therefore, we will only look at the first two in more detail.

 ### Unordered Lists

-An unordered list is simply a list of entries, in which the order is arbitrary.
+An unordered list is simply a list of entries in which the order is arbitrary.
 Unordered lists are created in HTML with the element `<ul>` (stands for unordered list).
 For each entry in the list a `<li>` (list item) element is needed within the `<ul>` element.

 Here is an example of a typical todo list: